-Mohnio had just turned eighteen and for the first time he was allowed by his father to carry the image of Merbai all the way to the tank for immersion.
+Mohanio had just turned eighteen and for the first time, he was allowed by his father to carry the image of Merbai all the way to the tank for immersion.

 Then people noticed a big change in the behavior of Mohania.
 He started spending virtually all his time in front of the shrine, in deep meditation.